wekeo/eo-data-vis-good-practice-guide/docs/source/09_data_providers.rst

 How can data providers make storytelling easier?
 =================================================

-The data visualisation workshop that prompted the first draft of this guide, instigated a lot of discussion about what data providers can do to make storytelling easier for others.
-Here we have gathered key points related to this topic, to service data providers in future user requirement definition:
+The data visualisation workshop that prompted the first draft of this guide instigated a lot of discussion about what data providers can do to make storytelling easier for others.
+Here we have gathered some key points related to this topic, to help data providers with the definition of future requirements:

 To support storytelling, data providers can: